 - 1. Complete a readmission application and return the form to the Health Sciences/Nursing office. - 2.
 Provide written documentation to the Nursing Program director stating the reason(s) for withdrawal or failure and indicate the actions the student has followed to ensure success in the program if readmitted.
 This documentation must be submitted before a student will be considered for readmission. - 3.
 The Nursing Department Admissions Committee or Nursing Program director may elect to interview students seeking readmission.
 Applicants will be notified by mail when and where the interviews will be held. - 4.
-If eligible, students will be placed on a waiting list for an available seat in a specific nursing course. - 5.
-The Nursing Program director will notify students seeking readmission of their status.
+If eligible, students will be placed on a waiting list for an available seat in a specific nursing course. - Students who are readmitted may be asked to validate clinical skills and/or knowledge obtained from previous nursing courses as outlined by the faculty. - The Nursing Program director will notify students seeking readmission of their status.

-F

 Prerequisite:

 BIOL 2010 Human Anatomy & Physiology I 4

-Freshma n Vear
+Freshma n Year

-First Sen
+First Semester

-BIOL 2020 4
+BIOL 2020 Human Anatomy & Physiology II

+Pharmacology

 PSY 101 General Psychology I 3

 NUR 1115 Nursing I 5

-NUR 1118 ······································ 2
+NUR 1118 Nursing I Clinical and Skills Lab 2

 NUR 121 Math Applications for Nursing 1

 15

 Second S Semester

 BIOL 2230 Microbiology 4

-PSY 206 3
+PSY 206 Developmental Psychology: Lifespan 3

-NUR 1125 5
+NUR 1125 Nursing II 5

-NUR 1128 3 2
+NUR 1128 Nursing II Clinical 2

-NUR 122 Pharmacology 2

-16

-Sophome ore Year

-Third Se mester
+Sophomore Year Third Semester

-ENGL 1010 5 3
+ENGL 1010 English Composition I 3

 Humanities/Fine Arts Elective 3

-NUR 2115 6
+NUR 2115 Nursing III 6

-NUR 2118 · · · · · · · · · · · · · · · · · · · 3
+NUR 2118 Nursing III Clinical 3

 NUR 2187 Management of Care I, or

 NUR 2197 Management of Care II 2

 17

-Fourth S emester
+Fourth Semester

-i ourur o UIIUUUU

 SPT 241 Speech Communication, or

 SPT 280 Argumentation and Debate 3

 NUR 2125 Nursing IV 6

 NUR 2128 Nursing IV Clinical 3

 NUR 2187 Management of Care I, or

 NUR 2197 Management of Care II 2

 14